Gateway Tenants Association

 - Security meetings: GTA meets with SFPD, management and tenants to improve safety in the area.
 If you have security concerns, please let us know so we can continue to communicate about them and seek solutions.

 - Public meetings: GTA Board members attend public meetings to keep apprised on developments in the area, and they share that information with members.

-- Children’s playground: GTA contributed to the wildly successful children’s playground at Sue Bierman Park near the corner of Washington Street and the Embarcadero.
+- Children’s playground: GTA contributed to the wildly successful children’s playground at Sue Bierman Park near the corner of Washington Street and The Embarcadero.

-2019 GTA BOARD OF DIRECTORS
+2023 GTA BOARD OF DIRECTORS

 About the Gateway Area

 Residents can walk to work in the Financial District and have excellent access to public transportation.
-The popular Ferry Plaza Farmers Market is open on Tuesdays, Thursdays and Saturdays.
-Chinatown, Fisherman’s Wharf, North Beach, SoMa and Union Square all are within walking distance.
+The popular Ferry Building Farmers Market is open on Tuesdays, Thursdays and Saturdays.
+Historic Jackson Square, Chinatown, North Beach, Telegraph Hill, Fisherman’s Wharf, SoMa, East Cut/Rincon Hill and Union Square all are within walking distance.